OpenUpSA/react-webapp-starters/packages/documentation/src/about/introduction.md

 - [🚚 Roadmap](/about/roadmap/): See the upcoming features that will be included in upcoming starters or versions of starters.

 ## Conventions
 - [📦 Folders](/conventions/folders/): Learn the folder structure that is used throughout all starters.
-Recommended if you want to contribute to a project based on a starter.

 ## Guides
 - [🚀 Use a starter from scratch](/guides/start/): Bootstrap a project with one of the included starters.